dimitri-edel/RPSLS-Game/README.md

 ### JavaScript Coding
 - Code Institute tutorials for Basic JavaScript
 - w3schools as a tutorial on OOD JavaScript
-- Stackoverflow.com for some advanced tecchniques in JavaScript
+- Stackoverflow.com for some advanced tecchiques in JavaScript

 ### MEDIA
 - restart icon - free icons png